Today I’m taking you on a tour of a small Midwestern home with European style where the homeowners had a distinct color palette in mind.

 A farm table has been paired with two upholstered benches, giving the dining space a casual look.

-Benches rather than chairs were used because benches can be tucked under the table to use less floor space.
+Benches rather than chairs were used because benches can be tucked under the table in order to use less floor space.

 What a great idea to add a trellis to the wall.
-Gives the room a bit of whimsy and is a wonderful place to hang paintings, etc.
+It gives the room a bit of whimsy and happens to be a wonderful place to hang paintings, etc.

 In the kitchen white cabinets stand in high contrast to the room’s chocolate wall color.
 Glass-front cabinets above the counter create an open feel.